Alcoholic drink in Iran

 As you may already know, Iran’s official religion is Islam; therefore, according to the law, alcoholic drinks cannot be produced or sold in the country which means there are also no liquor stores, bars or nightclubs in Iran.
 But, if that doesn’t change your plans of traveling to Iran, here are some things you need to know.
 Read all you need to know about alcohol in Iran.

-Just like mentioned above, using, selling, or buying alcohol is basically illegal for anyone within the borders.
+Just as mentioned above, using, selling, or buying alcohol is basically illegal for anyone within the borders.
 So, heads-up!
 Being caught drunk or while drinking alcohol, or even carrying alcoholic drinks will bring about certain punishments.
 So you should, however, bear in mind that bringing alcohol into Iran is strictly forbidden, so travelers cannot take advantage of their duty-free alcohol allowance when coming to Iran.
 Also If you bring chocolates from abroad, which are always appreciated, make sure they do not contain alcohol.

 Do they serve drinks in hotels?